inpho/inphobox/README.md

 pretty.
 All three libraries are ubiquitous in web development, and have very large userbases, making them easy to find help using Google and StackOverflow.

-Creating a basic InPhObox should take fewer than 5 hours, even with no web development experience.
-We are largely looking at your ability for self-instruction and
+Creating a basic InPhObox displaying the name should take fewer than 5 hours, even with no web development experience.
+We are largely looking at your ability for self-instruction, ability to search for examples, and creativity.
+Additional tasks for extending the InPhOboxes are listed at the end and are highly encouraged.

 The Task
 -----------